 New options cut energy costs but raise water heater prices

 Improved water heater technologies that have emerged in recent years give homeowners looking to buy a new water heater more choices than ever before.
 Traditional storage tank gas and electric water heaters are still available -- and popular -- but those have now been joined by tankless water heaters; heat pump water heaters (also called hybrid water heaters); condensing gas water heaters; and more.
 Oil-fired water heaters are also still available, but experts say their higher up-front costs make them a bad deal for new installations.
 Fuel costs might also be higher, depending on local utility costs.

 For most homes and families, a water heater of 55 gallons or less will be the right choice.
 For those, the new NACEA standards only required a small boost in efficiency -- about 4 percent says Marianne DiMascio of the American Council for an Energy-Efficient Economy (ACEEE).
 DiMascio adds that new standards were largely handled via small improvements in insulation and the like.

 However, there are still some factors that shoppers should be aware of.
-One is that new NACEA-compliant water heaters are slightly larger than older models.
-The ACEEE says that a survey of manufacture websites showed that the new conventional water heaters (55 gallons and below) are typically an inch or two wider or taller than previous models to accommodate their higher level of insulation.
+One is that current NACEA-compliant water heaters are slightly larger than older models.
+The ACEEE says that a survey of manufacturer websites showed that the new conventional water heaters (55 gallons and below) are typically an inch or two wider or taller than previous models to accommodate their higher level of insulation.
 That won't be an issue for most, but can be a problem for some looking to replace an existing water heater that's installed in a tight space, such as a closet.
 Experts also say that compliant water heaters will be a little costlier than earlier models, by around 20 percent.